ixjhansi/Student_Management_System/README.md

 # **Student Management System
 ## **Overview:
 The Student Management System is a web-based application developed using Spring Boot, JPA, and MS SQL Server.
 It provides an easy and efficient way to manage student, teacher, subject, and class information for educational institutions.
-This system allows administrators to allocate rooms for classes based on student count, manage teachers for different subjects, and keep track of student and class information.
+This system allows administrators to allocate rooms for classes, manage teachers for different subjects, and keep track of student and class information.

 ## **Features:
 - Student Management: Add, update, delete, and view student details.